websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/accessing-your-workspace.md

 ![Follow the onboarding guide to connect to your Liferay DXP instance.](./accessing-your-workspace/images/02.png)

-After successful connection, invite other people to have access to your new workspace.
+After successful connection, invite others to access to your new workspace.

 ![After successful connection, invite others to join the workspace](./accessing-your-workspace/images/03.png)